H1manshus0ni/Password-Generator-React/README.md

 to start the project :

-1. type "npm init" in command line which essentially install the the required dependencies for running this project
+1. type "npm init" in command line which essentially install all the required dependencies for running this project
 2. type "npm run dev " to start the project .